luau-lang/site/next/src/content/docs/reference/types-library.md

 ---
-permalink: /types-library
+slug: types-library
-title: Type Function API Reference
+title: Type Function Library
-toc: true
+sidebar:
+  order: 2
 ---

 The `types` library is used to create and transform types, and can only be used within [type functions](typecheck/type-functions).